Jamesjue/elijah-reading-group/_posts/2016-07-14-reactive-control-drones.md

 + Reactive control must run on resource-constrained embedded hardware

 ## Solutions
-+ Use a logistic regssion based On-line approach to determine how large changes in a sensor constitutes "significant".
++ Use a logistic regression based On-line approach to determine how large changes in a sensor constitutes "significant".
 A small boot time at the beginning of runtime is needed to learn how large of sensor reading changes result in control output changes for each sensor.
 + Sample sensors at the highest frequency available and use hyperperiod to group correlated sensor changes together.
-A failsafe mode is employed to run the control logic anyhow every 0.1 second.
+A fail-safe mode is employed to run the control logic anyhow every 0.1 second.
 + A specially designed reactive programming model is implemented to avoid "callback hell"

 # Result